knowing. choosing. wishing.

 Timo Poppe, swb AG

-Forum 2: Green Finance Lounge – Council members in discussion
+Forum 2: Green Finance Lounge – Council members in debate

-Members of the German Council for Sustainable Development talk to guests about what needs to be done around the world – and in Germany especially – and about the way sustainable financing should be structured.
+Members of the German Council for Sustainable Development discuss with guests what needs to be done around the world in general – and especially in Germany – and talk about the way sustainable financing should be structured.